 Thorn is from Cambodia.
+She has 5 children.
 She needs a loan of $250 to sell cane juice.

 Thorn Pun lives in Cambodia's Kandal Province, selling cane juice at the local market.
 Before starting her business, Thorn was not employed and relied on her husband's job for income, which at times does not generate enough money to support her five children.